NikeshKr/Speech-To-Text-Sentiment-Analyser-/README.md

 # Speech-To-Text-Sentiment-Analyser-
-It accepts speech as input and converts it into text and then determines teh sentiment
+It accepts speech as input and converts it into text and then determines the sentiment